Skip to main content

 In addition to troponin, other cardiac biomarkers that may be monitored include B-type natriuretic peptide (BNP) and creatine kinase-MB (CK-MB).
 BNP levels can indicate heart failure, while CK-MB levels can indicate damage to the heart muscle.

-Regular testing for cardiac biomarkers is especially important for individuals with a history of heart disease or those who have recently undergone cardiac procedures, such as angioplasty or bypass surgery.
+Regular testing for cardiac biomarkers is especially important for individuals with a history of heart disease or those who have recently undergone cardiac procedures, such as angioplasty2 or bypass surgery.
 These individuals are at a higher risk of complications, and monitoring their biomarker levels can help detect any issues early on.

 Interpreting Cardiac Biomarker Levels